wli97/Clinial-waiting-time/README.md

 # Machine Learning on Clinical waiting time
-**No code should be released on public mode due to privacy regulations**
+**No code should be released on public mode due to privacy regulations.**
-- Machine learning aims to develop complex computer algorithms that learn from data to solve particular tasks without being explicitly programmed (i.e. hardcoded).
+Machine learning aims to develop complex computer algorithms that learn from data to solve particular tasks without being explicitly programmed (i.e. hardcoded).
 These soft-coded algorithms are designed to emulate human intelligence by adapting to changing environments through repetition